eslint/eslint/docs/rules/no-use-before-define.md

   Otherwise, the rule ignores a reference if the declaration is in an upper scope, while still reporting the reference if it's in the same scope as the declaration.
   Default is `true`.

-This rule accepts `"nofunc"` string as a option.
+This rule accepts `"nofunc"` string as an option.
 `"nofunc"` is the same as `{ "functions": false, "classes": true }`.

 ### functions